LocalMonero cryptocurrency exchange – January 2021 review

 - Supports a huge range of payment methods

 - XMR held in escrow by the platform until the seller confirms payment has been received

 - Feedback system to help you identify legitimate buyers and sellers

 - Only for Monero

 - 1% fee for every completed trade when you create an advertisement

 - No information provided about team behind the platform

 - Doesn’t have the same advanced trading features you can find on a conventional crypto exchange

 Compare the features of LocalMonero with those of a range of other crypto exchanges to decide whether it’s the right platform for you.
 If you decide you like the flexibility and high level of control offered by peer-to-peer trading, visit the LocalMonero website to sign up for an account.

-You’ll need to create a username and password to register, and it’s a good idea to enable two-factor authentication before you start browsing the buy and sell ads or post an ad of your own.
+You’ll need to create a username and password to register, and it’s a good idea to enable 2-factor authentication before you start browsing the buy and sell ads or post an ad of your own.